Last Updated on October 25, 2022 by Chuck Wilson

 It sounds like a great idea, doesn’t it?
 You’re handy with tools, and you’ve always been able to fix things out in the garage.
-I’ve personally heard reports about people that have started a mobile golf cart business and turned into the hundreds of thousands of dollars worth of sales and repair.
+I’ve personally heard reports about people that have started a mobile golf cart repair business and turned it into hundreds of thousands of dollars worth of sales and repair.
 So, where do you start?

 Needless to say, if done right, starting a business near a golf course could make a great career for someone that’s a handyman.
-Your best bet for a customer base comes from a retirement community with or without a golf course.
+Your best bet to start a golf cart customer base comes from a retirement community with or without golfers or a golf course.
 Here is a handy checklist for you to consider.

-In my own area, there are only a couple of businesses that are still around and only one mobile golf cart repair technician that I know of.
-While there are golf courses here that handle their own in-house repair, many of the residents here own their own personal golf carts but are either unskilled in repair or don’t want to mess with it.
+In my own area, there are only a couple of golf cart repair business owners that are still around and only one mobile golf cart repair technician that I know of.
+While there are golf courses here that handle their own in-house repair, many of the residents here own their own personal golf cart but are either unskilled in repair or don’t want to mess with it.

-There have been many businesses started here to repair golf carts but have collapsed for one reason or another usually because they were selling new golf carts.
-In this retirement community, most of the residents are too thrifty to be buying brand new golf carts even though they have the money to do so.
-They’re looking for a good bargain on a cart to get around the neighborhood or to play on the golf course without renting one of the golf clubs fleet cars.
+There have been many golf cart repair businesses started here to repair golf carts but have collapsed for one reason or another usually because they were selling new golf carts.
+In this golfer retirement community, most of the residents are too thrifty to be buying a brand new golf cart even though they have the money to do so.
+They’re looking for a good bargain on a cart to get around the neighborhood or to play on the golf course without renting one of the golf club’s fleet cars.

-Another reason some of these businesses failed was that they lacked the ability to do a mobile service and visit the car owner’s site personally.
+Another reason that starting a golf cart repair business failed was that they lacked the ability to do a mobile service and visit the golfer’s site personally.
 Perhaps only 25% of the golf cart owners around here own a trailer and are unable to bring the ailing golf cart to the repair facility.

 This particular environment is ripe for a new business taking care of the stay-at-home retirees that own golf carts but don’t have many options for maintenance and repair.
 So, what do you need to start your own business?

-Check out the competition in your selected area, and wherever you can speak to the people that are running the businesses.
-Analyze the prices they charge, how much work do they have, how well did they do last year, etc. In some cases the businesses might be for sale and put you a long way down the road toward your goal.
+Check out the competition in your selected area, and wherever you can speak to the people that are running the golf cart businesses.
+Analyze the prices they charge, how much work do they have, how well did they do last year, etc. In some cases, the businesses might be for sale and put you a long way down the road toward your goal.

 One of the first things you need to do after developing a business plan is to apply for a business license to operate your golf cart repair business in your selected state

 Raise enough capital to meet your overhead expenses parts like insurance storage and rent.
 If your savings aren’t large enough and you still want to start a golf cart business, a small business loan or commercial loan can be obtained.

-A home-based business is going to limit how many cards you can have in the queue at one time due to the space limitations.
+A home-based golf cart business is going to limit how many carts you can have in the queue at one time due to space limitations.
 Unless you’re living on an acreage somewhere and can build a portable storage facility, it’s going to be rather difficult to work on this out of your home.
 A pro on this is your office is always right there and you can work on it at any given hour and you don’t have to leave home.
-Your overhead is reduced by not having to rent a space, leaving you lonely with the tools materials the lift manuals, etc.
+Your overhead is reduced by not having to rent a space, leaving you only with the tools, materials, the lift, manuals, etc.

-A retail space also allows you to have the square footage available for working on multiple projects simultaneously.
-The main office attached to your garage will allow you to expand into a golf cart dealership, rental, and refurbished resales.
-The extra size afforded by an off-site facility allows for extra employees and possible sublet letting as well as projects a professional appearance to your business.
+Retail space also allows you to have the square footage available for working on multiple projects simultaneously.
+The main office attached to your garage will allow you to expand into a golf carts dealership, rental, and refurbished resales business.
+The extra size afforded by an off-site facility allows for extra employees and possible sublet letting as well as projects a professional appearance to your business customers.
 There are also tax considerations separating your home from your business.

 Simple repairs can be done with a mobile unit, such as: